-Terry David Mulligan— Jann Arden, “The Long Goodbye”
+Terry David Mulligan: Jann Arden, “A Long Goodbye”

 1. It is a relatable story.
-2. We don’t get much hiphop on air.
-3. A lot of hiphop is not easy to program for us.
-3. Roland “Rollie” Pemberton is ‘home grown’ (Edmonton).
+2. We don’t get much hip-hop on air.
+3. A lot of hip-hop is not easy for us to program.
+3. Roland “Rollie” Pemberton is ‘home grown’ from Edmonton.